-with kernel precisely equal to the torsion subgroup, and showed \cite{Bor-74} that the image is a full rank lattice.
+whose composition has kernel precisely equal to the torsion subgroup, and showed \cite{Bor-74} that the image is a full rank lattice.
 The $n$--th Borel regulator $\Reg_n(F)$ is then defined as the covolume of this image.

 If $F/K$ and $G$ are as before, and $H$ is a subgroup of $G$, then for any odd prime $p$, we have

 (see e.g. \cite[Proposition 2.9]{Kol-02}).
 We will therefore treat $K_{2n-1}(\cO_{F^H})_{\Z_p}$ as a subgroup of $K_{2n-1}(\cO_F)_{\Z_p}$.
 We have suppressed all the details concerning the normalisation of $B_n$, for which we refer to \cite{Gil-01}, but note that these details will be irrelevant for us.
 What is important, is that if for a number field $N$ we define a pairing $\langle\cdot,\cdot\rangle_N$ on $K_{2n-1}(\cO_N)$ by